SimonBiggs/scriptedforms/example/README.md

  > <https://www.anaconda.com/download>

-On the computer in question within the console navigate to your package on the shared drive making sure your console's directory is sitting at the top level of your package, where `setup.py` is sitting.
-Then install your package using the following in the console:
+On the computer in question within the console navigate to your package on the shared drive making sure your console's working directory is at the top level of your package, where `setup.py` is located.
+Then install your package using the following command within the console:

 ```bash
 pip install .